Ortaköy, Mut: History

 Ortaköy (formerly Kıpti) is one of the villages established in the last years of the Ottoman Empire.
-As a matter of fact, according to the report submitted to the Ottoman Government on the administrative structure of Mut, dated December 2, 1913, Ortaköy is a village with 24 households, a population of 160 (73 women, 87 men) and registered as “Kıpti” affiliated to the central district of Mut.
+As a matter of fact, according to the report submitted to the Ottoman Government on the administrative structure of Mut, dated December 2, 1913, Ortaköy is a neighbourhood with 24 households, a population of 160 (73 women, 87 men) and registered as “Kıpti” affiliated to the central district of Mut.
 Village people are from Abdal origin who migrated from Khorasan in the Middle Ages to Anatolia.

-Population of Ortaköy
+Population

 According to the Ottoman documents, Ortaköy, was known as "Kıpti" or "Mutkiptiyan", had a population of 160 people (73 women, 87 men) in 24 households in 1913.
 It is noteworthy that the village population followed an unstable course in the Republic period.
 The population, which was 71 in 1935, increased to 147 in 1940; Then it started to decline and fell to 117 in 1945.
 The highest population figure that can be seen was 287 people in 1985; but it started to decline again in the following years.